marekhudyma/marekhudyma.github.io/_posts/2019-01-01-java-9-new-features.md

 * `jdeps` – analyzes the code base to identify the dependencies on JDK APIs and the third party JARs,
 * `jdeprscan` – analyzes the code base for usage of any deprecated APIs,
-* `jlink` – creates a smaller runtime by combining the application's and the JDK's modules
+* `jlink` – creates a smaller runtime by combining the applications and the JDK's modules
 * `jmod` – helps in working with jmod files. jmod is a new format for packaging the modules.
 This format allows including native code, configuration files, and other data that do not fit into JAR files.

 ## [JEP 222: jshell: The Java Shell (Read-Eval-Print Loop](https://openjdk.java.net/jeps/222)